slightech/MYNT-EYE-S-SDK/docs/src/data/get_disparity.rst

 It is recommended to use plugin to calculate depth: the depth map will be better with a higher frame rate.
 Please see :ref:`get_with_plugin` .

 .. tip::
   The SetDisparityComputingMethodType method is used to change disparity computing method.
-Currently, BM and SGBM are available, and SGBM is used by default in sdk.
+Currently, BM and SGBM are available.

 Reference code snippet: